-Our design method puts particular care into architecture's relationship with the ground, emphasizing the intersection between architecture and landscape to create spaces for new public life.
-All projects are collaborative and involve partnerships across disciplines to stroll against the categories of design and find new techniques to rebuild architecture's relationship with the environment.
+Our design method focuses on new forms of public life and their spaces between architecture and landscape.
+All projects are collaborative and involve partnerships across disciplines to stroll against the categories of design, in search of new techniques to rebuild architecture's relationship with the environment.

 Su Chang received his Master in Architecture with commendation and Dean’s Merit Scholarship from Harvard University Graduate School of Design.
 Previously, Chang was educated at Peking University, ETH Zürich, and received a Bachelor of Arts in Architectural Studies with First Class Honour and a full scholarship from the University of Hong Kong.